ris8z/2brain/2_notes/todo/2024-09-29_thingstodo.md

 ## workflow

-- [ ] try out qutebrowser
-- [ ] set up the obsidian vault also on android
 - [ ] change from bash to *zhs* to get better autocomplete [youtube tutorial](https://youtu.be/ud7YxC33Z3w?feature=shared)
-- [ ] change the defult file mangaer also when it get called by zen browser
 - [ ] spelling check plugin nvim (only in md)
 - [ ] finish the personal website and buy a domain (over e c caz so 2 mesi)

 ## dim
-- GA with python and pygame seller problem
+- GA with python and pygame travellers salesman problem
 - json ser, deser python